M-Media-Group/Cartes.io/readme.md

 # About

-This is an open source project based on Laravel 5.7.
+This is an open source project based on Laravel 8 (upgraded from 5.7).
 Feel free to fork and use!
 This repo is the code behind [Cartes.io](https://cartes.io).

 The [API docs are available in our wiki](https://github.com/M-Media-Group/Cartes.io/wiki/API).